50hertz.com

 Grid development plan for electricity of the transmission system operators

 The sole responsibility for the content of this website lies with the authors.
-It does not necessarily reflect the opinion of the European Union.
 Neither the EACI nor the European Commission accept any responsibility for any use which may be made of the information contained therein.

-Further information on EU funding for our projects can be found here:
+More information about 50Hertz’s projects of European importance can be found here:

 • PROJECTS OF COMMON INTEREST (PCI)